miladhzzzz/prod-automation/README.md

 2. **Run Setup Script:** Execute the Makefile or init.sh script provided in the repository to automate the setup and initialization process.

     ```shell
     cd prod-automation && chmod +x init.sh
-    ./init.sh <YOUR_GITHUB_SECRET_HERE> # This will effectively do ALL THE BELOW STEPS! plus setting up the registy configuration and cronjobs!
+    # This will effectively do ALL THE BELOW STEPS! plus setting up the registy configuration and cronjobs!
+    ./init.sh <YOUR_GITHUB_SECRET_HERE>
     ```

+    **SKIP to step 6 if you use init.sh**

     Or just follow along this guide to set everything up manually!(also have a better picture of what needs to be done incase anything goes wrong!)